HRKsince1993/COMMSENV-24-1347/README.md

 # COMMSENV-24-1347
-Research codes related to the article COMMSENV-24-1347.
+Research MATLAB (R2023a) codes related to the article COMMSENV-24-1347.
 These codes include four categories: observations (OBS), CESM, Functions, and Plot.
 If these codes are helpful to you, please acknowledge us in your publication.

 Best wishes